This post may contain affiliate links. It was last updated on October 7, 2020.

 One of our favorite ways to have broth is in broccoli and butter (or ghee) soup.
 Cook broccoli al dente in broth, and add a generous amount of salt and butter.
 It’s so simple yet so yummy!

 Cooking rice in broth is practically a no-brainer.
 Since we are Jamaican, we’ve always loved flavored rice.
-We use broth instead of water and also cook with onions, pimento (allspice), scallions, and coconut milk!
+Use broth instead of water and cook with onions, pimento (allspice), scallions, and coconut milk!
+Delicious!

 Please pin this recipe because more moms need these ideas to get their kids to drink broth!